Extra Facts

 As in the case of normality, one can incorporate (S2’), the algebraic closure, by observing that any algebaic closure contains a sufficiently large finite normal extension to carry out the necessary arguments.

-Theorem 2 Suppose \(K/k\) is a finite extension satisfying (S3), meaning every element is separable over \(k\).
+Theorem 2 Suppose \(K/k\) is a finite separable extension.
 Then \(K\) is primitive over \(k\), meaning there is some \(\gamma \in K\) such that \(K = k(\gamma)\).

 Proof.
 If \(k\) is finite, so is \(K\), and we can let \(\gamma\) be a generator of the multiplicative subgroup.
 So we may assume \(k\) is infinite.